danielviram/JS-Password-Generator/README.md

 Checkboxes could be used to select what kinds of values should be included in the password generation and a text area box could be used for password display.
 Approrpiate form aria attributes could also be used to improve the accessibility of the page.

 The index could also be modified to be more inline with any potential portfolio website.

+A second button could also be added to copy the contents of the password into the clipboard.